Sabaruddin94/CVD-Assistance-ChatBot/README.md

 Optimizer: Adam with a learning rate of 0.0001
 Loss function: SparseCategoricalCrossentropy (since the labels are integers)
 Metrics: Accuracy
-c.
-Model Training:
-First Stage: The model is trained for 10 epochs using the frozen MobileNetV2 feature extractor.
-Second Stage: After evaluating the model, the base MobileNetV2 model is unfrozen, and the training continues with a lower learning rate to fine-tune the entire model.
-4. Model Evaluation
-The model’s performance is evaluated using the test dataset, and accuracy metrics are plotted for both the first and second stages of training.
-The model achieves an accuracy of over 80% on the test dataset.

-5. Model Deployment

-b.
-Model Compilation:
-- Optimizer: Adam with a learning rate of 0.0001
-- Loss function: SparseCategoricalCrossentropy (since the labels are integers)
-- Metrics: Accuracy

-c.
-Model Training:
--First Stage: The model is trained for 10 epochs using the frozen MobileNetV2 feature extractor.
--Second Stage: After evaluating the model, the base MobileNetV2 model is unfrozen, and the training continues with a lower learning ---rate to fine-tune the entire model.

 ## 4. Model Evaluation
 The model’s performance is evaluated using the test dataset, and accuracy metrics are plotted for both the first and second stages of training.
 The model achieves an accuracy of over 80% on the test dataset.